SteveDunn/Vogen/README.md

 # Vogen: cure your Primitive Obsession

 Vogen is a .NET Source Generator and analyzer.
-It turns your primitives (ints, decimals etc.) into Value Objects that represent domain concepts (CustomerId, AccountBalance etc.)
+It turns your primitives (ints, decimals etc.) into value objects that represent domain concepts (CustomerId, AccountBalance etc.)

-It adds new C# compilation errors to help stop the creation of invalid Value Objects.
+It adds new C# compilation errors to help stop the creation of invalid value objects.

 ## Overview